NativeScript/plugins/packages/local-notifications/README.md

 });
 ```

-Checks if the application has the permission to notify the user.
+Checks if the application has permission to notify the user.